 If the appeal request is for someone who has died, provide written proof that you can represent them.
-If you do not have written proof, clearly explain your relationship to the deceased and why you are appealing for him or her.
+If you do not have written proof, clearly explain your relationship to the deceased and why you are appealing on their behalf.
 Also let us know, to the best of your knowledge, if there is any known executor or administrator of the estate.